University Galleries: Museum Education

 ImageMakers Photography Exhibition

-University Galleries has hosted the annual ImageMakers Photography Exhibition since 2010, coordinated by the Boys and Girls Clubs of Palm Beach County and their Cultural Arts Program Manager, Casandra Tanenbaum.
+The University Galleries has hosted the annual ImageMakers Photography Exhibition since 2010, coordinated by the Boys and Girls Clubs of Palm Beach County and their Cultural Arts Program Manager, Casandra Tanenbaum.
 The children are introduced to photography and digital technology by taking their own photographs on field trips throughout the county.
-Then selected photos are entered into a national competition organized by the Boys and Girls Clubs of America.
+A selection of these photos will be entered into a national competition organized by the Boys and Girls Clubs of America.

 Meet our Team